zirf0/make-shorts/README.md

- Set of scripts to digest video under
- Termux for android
+ Set of scripts to digest video under Termux for android

-iConcatinate, add subtitles, LOGO, "normaluze" video etc.
+Concatinate, add subtitles, LOGO, "normaluze" video etc.

 bash scripts use ffmpeg and imahemagick